faddaful/data-pipeline-with-apache-beam/README.md

   kubectl apply -f k8s/service.yaml
   ```

-This will deploy the FastAPI server and allow you to interact with the API in your Kubernetes cluster.
+This will deploy the FastAPI server and allow to interact with the API in the Kubernetes cluster.

 ### 2. **Using Kubernetes CronJob to Schedule Pipeline Runs**